i3cpu/messaging_service/README.md

 2. Activate or create a virtual environment (venv) to isolate the project.
   Install the required dependencies listed in the requirements.txt file using the command:
       pip3 install -r requirements.txt
-3.Run the Django development server:
+3. Run the Django development server: python3 manage.py runserver
-      python3 manage.py runserver
+4. Activate Celery Worker:
-4.Activate Celery Worker:
+      celery -A messaging_service worker -l INFO
-      celery -A messaging_service worker -l INFO 5.Activate Celery Beat:
+5. Activate Celery Beat:
       celery -A messaging_service beat -l INFO

 Using API Endpoints:
   1) Routes for Clients (clients):